-Critical Thinking: Utilize critical thinking skills in the application of the nursing process to provide safe, quality care.
+- Critical Thinking: Utilize critical thinking skills and nursing judgement in the application of the nursing process to provide safe, quality care.

-Caring: Incorporate empathetic, compassionate, caring interactions and behaviors.
+- Caring: Incorporate empathetic, compassionate, caring interactions and behaviors, to promote human flourishing.

-Diversity: Demonstrate professional nursing care that incorporates sensitivity to culturally diverse clients across the lifespan.
+- Diversity: Provide nursing care that encompasses sensitivity to culturally diverse clients across the lifespan.

-Leadership: Demonstrate knowledge of basic delegation and leadership management skills.
+- Leadership: Demonstrate basic delegation and leadership management skills.

-Information Management: Demonstrate and utilize information systems in the healthcare system.
+- Information Management: Discuss and utilize information systems in the healthcare environment.